markymark5127/MacintoshPi_BasiliskII_System_8.1/README.md

 ### 🔧 Preinstalled Tools (from `InstallFiles/`)

-The following tools are included and will be auto-copied into the Mac OS 8.1 virtual disk:

 - 🛠 **ResEdit 2.1.1**
 - 📄 **Adobe Acrobat 3.0**
 - 💾 **Disk Copy 4.2**